rocket-pool/RPIPs/RPIPs/RPIP-26.md

 - The GMC SHALL abide by the following definitions for grants, bounties, and retrospective awards:
   - Grant : A proposal submitted by an individual or group that proposes some action with an estimate of cost and payment schedule.
 Grants SHALL be a set amount broken up and paid over a set period.
-This might be X RPL paid over 13 inflation cycles (13x 28 days).
+This might be X RPL paid over 12 months.
 This contract is awarded to the entity that submitted the proposal if the grant is approved.
   - Bounty : A proposal submitted by an individual or group that proposes a payment for an achieved result of a specific task/project.
 The bounty proposal SHOULD establish the desired